-The Parish Council started the formal process to develop a neighbourhood development plan for Tollerton in 2016, following the examples of Keyworth, East Leake and Radcliffe.
+The Parish Council ha sstarted the formal process to develop a neighbourhood development plan for Tollerton, following the examples of Keyworth, East Leake and Radcliffe.

-The neighbourhood plan is a legal document that will help Tollerton to shape future land use until 2030, including the relationship between the existing village, homes and the new housing developments.
+The neighbourhood plan is a legal document that will help Tollerton to shape future land use until at least 2030, including the relationship between the existing village, homes and the new housing developments.

-The formal process to develop a plan is expected to take around 18 – 24 months and includes consultation, legal examination of the draft plan and a referendum of the community to approve it.
-97% of residents responding to the Parish Plan consultation supported the development of a neighbourhood plan for Tollerton and the Parish Council had taken the first step of notifying Rushcliffe Borough Council of te area that the plan should cover.
+The formal process to develop a plan is expected to take several years and includes consultation, legal examination of the draft plan and a referendum of the community to approve it.
+97% of residents responding to the Parish Plan consultation supported the development of a neighbourhood plan for Tollerton and the Parish Council had completed the first step of notifying Rushcliffe Borough Council of the area that the plan should cover.